 Pin Me 🙂

-So if you want a healthy, fun and active 2 week Bali itinerary with a focus on yoga, surfing and spirituality them I’ve been there and done the research for you – just follow my ideal 2 week Bali itinerary! 🙂
+So if you want a healthy, fun and active 2 week Bali itinerary with a focus on yoga, surfing and spirituality them I’ve been there and done the research for you – just follow my itinerary to have the best 2 weeks in Bali! 🙂

-Day 1 – 4: Surfing @ Canggu
+Bali Itinerary Day 1 – 4: Surfing @ Canggu

 Canggu is also close to Tanah Lot temple and surrounded my green paddy fields instead of high rise hotels.
 Click here for more about the coolest things to do in Canggu.

 Each morning, after a sumptuous breakfast, we visited the most epic surf spots, chilled on the beach at lunch and in the evening cooled down with some great yoga sessions.
 Bliss!
 They even pick you up from the airport and its perfect for beginners.
 The 3 day package is perfect if you want to fit it in to a 2 week Bali itinerary.

-Click here for my recommendations of the best places to stay in Canggu and check out more surf camps in Balihere.
+Click here for my recommendations of the best places to stay in Canggu and check out more surf camps in Bali here.

-Day 5 – 9: Yoga and Temples @ Ubud
+Bali Itinerary Day 5 – 9: Yoga and Temples @ Ubud

-Visit the sacred monkey forest, Ubud palace, the stunning rice terraces and temples, stay in one of the world’s best yoga retreats and eat in the many almost unbelievably delicious raw vegan restaurants.
+Visit the sacred monkey forest, Ubud palace, the stunning Tegalalang rice terraces and the many temples, stay in one of the world’s best yoga retreats and eat in the many almost unbelievably delicious raw vegan restaurants.
 Check out more things to do in Ubud here.

 You can rent a scooter to explore the temples and rice terraces or if you want to see the best of all Bali’s most beautiful and instagrammable spots in just one day you can take this popular Bali Instagram tour – the tour guide will even help you get the perfect insta worthy shot.

 There was plenty of time for me to rent a scooter and explore as well as just chilling in the swimming pool overlooking the rice paddies, enjoying the massages in the spa, the yummy, healthy food and kundalini smoothies.

 There are yoga retreats in Ubud to suit all styles and abilities though and there are also many amazing places to stay from family run homestays to luxury villas with infinity pools overlooking the jungle and rice terraces.

-Day 10 – 13: Diving and Snorkeling @ Nusa Lembongan
+Bali Itinerary Day 10 – 13: Diving and Snorkeling @ Nusa Lembongan

 Nusa Lembongan, along with Nusa Cenigan and Nusa Penida are 3 small tropical islands only 30 mins boat ride away from Sanur (get your boat ticket here) and just might be my new favourite place in Bali.

 The Nusa Islands have some of the best snorkeling and diving spots in the world where you can dive with giant manta rays and turtles on the surrounding reefs.
 There are so many options for snorkeling trips, discovery dives and padi diving courses on the island and you don’t need any experience to try a fun dive with Lembongan Dive Center.

+There are 3 islands to explore here – Nusa Lembongan and Nusa Ceningan are connected by a super cute yellow suspension bridge and Nusa Penida is largely unexplored and contains some of Bali’s most stunning natural beauty spots.
 It’s also really fun to explore the island by scooter or just laze on the blissfully uncrowded beaches and soak up the epic sunsets.
-There are 3 islands to explore here – Nusa Lembongan and Nusa Ceningan are connected by a super cute yellow suspension bridge and Nusa Penida is largely unexplored and contains some of Bali’s most stunning natural beauty spots.
 See here for more things to do in Nusa Lembongan.

-Where to Stay: I stayed at Nyoh Gading Homestay and Hostel which has dorms and private rooms, a lovely swimming pool and chilled café area and great staff and it’s less than 1 minute walk from Jungtu Batu Beach – the best area to stay on the island.
+I stayed at Nyoh Gading Homestay and Hostel which has dorms and private rooms, a lovely swimming pool and chilled café area and great staff and it’s less than 1 minute walk from Jungtu Batu Beach – the best area to stay on the island.

 Also see my recommendations for more of the best places to stay in Nusa Lembongan here.